GowthamSk1/GowthamSk1/README.md

 Here are some ideas to get you started: -->

 - 🔭 I’m currently working on a personal Website
-- 🌱 I’m learning Machine Learning and currently working on a Research Project at UTDallas.
-Related Technologies: 5G, Networking, Reinforcement Learning.
+- 🌱 I’m learning Reinforcement Learning and currently working on a Research Project at UTDallas.
-- 👯 I’m looking to collaborate on a personal project
-- 🤔 I’m looking for help with AI & ML
 - 💬 Ask me about anything
 - 📫 How to reach me: gowtham.santhakumar1@gmail.com
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: ...